Liparis angustilabris: Taxonomy and naming

-The twisted sphinx orchid was first formally described in 1864 by Ferdinand von Mueller who gave it the name Sturmia angustilabris and published the description in Fragmenta phytographiae Australiae.
+Twisted sphinx orchid was first formally described in 1864 by Ferdinand von Mueller who gave it the name Sturmia angustilabris and published the description in Fragmenta phytographiae Australiae.
 The description was based on a collection made by John Dallachy near Rockingham Bay.
 In 1978, Donald Blaxell changed the name to Liparis angustilabris.
 The specific epithet (angustilabris) is derived from the Latin word angustus meaning "narrow" and labrum meaning "lip".

 Distribution and habitat

 Liparis angustilabris grows on trees and rocks in rainforest, especially above 800 m rainforest between the Cedar Bay and Paluma Range National Parks.